microsoft/playwright/docs/src/api/java.md

 Terminates this instance of Playwright, will also close all created browsers if they are still running.

-## method: BrowserContext.waitForPage
-* langs: java
-- returns: <[Page]>

-Runs callback and waits for a new Page.

-### option: BrowserContext.waitForPage.timeout = %%-java-wait-for-event-timeout-%%

 ### param: BrowserContext.waitForPage.callback = %%-java-wait-for-event-callback-%%

 ## method: Page.waitForClose